gabrieleDalo/workflowe2e-connector/README.md

 The **bounds** used for the **histogram buckets** are: [2ms, 4ms, 6ms, 8ms, 10ms, 50ms, 100ms, 200ms, 400ms, 800ms, 1s, 1.4s, 2s, 5s, 10s, 15s, +Inf]

-## Warnings

-The following warnings relate to the use of the connector:

-- **Stateful in-memory — state loss on restart**: this connector keeps histogram and trace state in memory.
-If the Collector or Pod restarts, the state is lost and metrics start again from zero.
-Mitigation: use a centralized Collector or implement external persistence/replication;
-- **Dependency on delivery of all spans for the same trace**: correct latency calculation depends on spans belonging to the same trace arriving at the same Collector.
-If spans are distributed across multiple Collectors the trace may remain “fragmented.”
-Mitigation: use a centralized Collector;
-- **Clock skew/unreliable timestamps**: latency calculation uses spans’ StartTimestamp/EndTimestamp.
-Unsynchronized clocks between pods/nodes can lead to maxEnd <= minStart and incorrect results.
-Mitigation: ensure NTP / node time synchronization;
-- **Pull model Prometheus — emit periodic snapshots**: Prometheus scrapes endpoints in a pull model; the connector must emit periodic snapshots (even if nothing changed) or series may disappear between scrapes;
-- **Collector/SDK version compatibility**: the connector is built against a specific Collector/contrib version; updates to the OTel Collector may break APIs or behavior.

 ## Configurations

 The following settings can be configured (optional):